martinos/blog/content/blog/replacing_strong_params.md

 scalar = -> a { a.kind_of?(Array) || a.kind_of?(Hash) ? nil : a }
 ```

 This solution is so simple that bugs are very less likely to exist.

+In the next post I will show you how to integrate this solution in your Rails application.